Brankale/gamestop_website_scraper_old/README.md

 # GamestopApp
-You can create a list of your favourite games and look at their prices
+GOAL: You can create a list of your favourite games and look at their prices

-The app has been developed using Java and Netbeans IDE If you want to run the project, download the ZIP file and import in the editor
+The app has been developed using Java, the Jsoup library and Netbeans IDE If you want to run the project:
+- download the ZIP file and import in the editor
+- download the Jsoup Library and add it from the editor

 The program now:
 - It doesn't have a GUI